Prepare for Take Off: 5 Ways to Make Extra Cash From Existing Clients

 As human beings, we tend to trust what we’re told by those closest to us – that kind of advice usually sees us land on our feet.
-That, and being told to do something by someone that’s a key figure in their industry, is basically free marketing.
-There’s a clever way of getting referrals, suggested by Jetpackworkflow.com, which says to give each client three of your business cards and just say, ‘if there’s anyone that could benefit from our firm like you have, please feel free to share my card.’
+There’s a clever way of getting referrals, suggested by Jetpackworkflow.com, which says to give each client three of your business cards and say something along the lines of, ‘if there’s anyone that could benefit from our firm like you have, please feel free to share my card.’
 This fairly organic way of spreading your name won’t position you as keen advertisers desperate for clients, but rather a more trustworthy firm that doesn’t need but wants to help clients.

 4. Leverage what you know about your clients

 Once a client has had some work done for them, you know what they were looking for.
 This will arm you with the information you need to then predict what they will want and need in future.
 If a client has bought a service from you in the past, it’s likely they’ll need it again.
 Or, look at what would be helpful to use alongside that particular service, which is essentially upselling – you’re doing step two already!